DavidSilveraGabriel/nebulous-neutron/src/content/blog/post-2.md

 ---
 title: The Ultimate Guide to Markdown
-author: David Silvera
+author: David Silverra
 description: "How to Write and Format Text Like a Pro"
 image:
     url: "https://miro.medium.com/v2/resize:fit:828/format:webp/1*a3GTvJbSiV_poN5Xqv2xxw.jpeg"
     alt: "The Astro logo on a dark background with a purple gradient arc."
 pubDate: 2023-02-11
 tags: ["astro", "blogging", "learning in public", "successes"]
-featured: True
+featured: true
 ---

 # Introduction